high-skyy/OS_Term_Project/README.md

 **- Refactored design**

 > We deleted the Statistics class and all the methods related to it.
-The schedule algorithm function **only** returned the Gantt Chart(std::vector<Unit>).
+The schedule algorithm function **only** returned the Gantt Chart(std::vector).
 We made additional functions(input : Gantt Chart) that calculated the waiting time, return time, response time per process in the StatisticsManager.
 </details>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>